-> In his free time, Bryce loves spending time with his family and his girlfriend, Samantha.
+In his free time, Bryce loves spending time with his family.
 He loves traveling and exploring, always with a camera in hand.
 If you see him around church go up and say hi, he loves talking to new people and engaging in conversation.

-> Bryton helps to prepare and ensure that all services, activities, and events at King Street Church run as smooth as possible; this includes sound and light design, working with the church’s worship computer software and media, livestream video mixing and recording, stage production and set-up, and overseeing technical needs for our Celebrate Recovery ministry.
+Bryton helps to prepare and ensure that all services, activities, and events at King Street Church run as smooth as possible; this includes sound and light design, working with the church’s worship computer software and media, livestream video mixing and recording, stage production and set-up, and overseeing technical needs for our Celebrate Recovery ministry.

 Bryton is a 2017 Summa Cum Laude graduate of Penn State University with a degree in Information Sciences & Technology and a minor in Security & Risk Analysis.
 He was the KSC Media and Production Intern from February to August 2018, and he was active on the tech team with The Street Student Ministry from 7th-12th grade (2007-2013).